machinetranslate/machinetranslate.org/events/mt-summit-2025.md

 layout: event
 title: MT Summit 2025
 end_date: '2025-06-27'
-future_tense_opening_paragraph: The Machine Translation (MT) Summit is an international conference, which brings together people from the academic and commercial world developing MT and users of MT systems.
-The conference overviews state-of-the-art technologies in MT, its major contemporary trends, and practical applications.  (<strong>MT Summit 2025</strong>) will take place in Geneva, Switzerland from 23 June to 27 June, 2025.
+future_tense_opening_paragraph: The <strong>Machine Translation (MT) Summit</strong> is an international
+  conference, which brings together people from the academic and commercial world developing MT and users of MT systems.
+The conference overviews state-of-the-art technologies in MT, its major contemporary trends, and practical applications.
+The MT Summit 2025 will take place in Geneva, Switzerland from 23 June to 27 June, 2025.
-past_tense_opening_paragraph: The Machine Translation (MT) Summit is an international conference, which brings together people from the academic and commercial world developing MT and users of MT systems.
-The conference overviews state-of-the-art technologies in MT, its major contemporary trends, and practical applications.  (<strong>MT Summit 2025</strong>) took place in Geneva, Switzerland from 23 June to 27 June, 2025.
+past_tense_opening_paragraph: The <strong>Machine Translation (MT) Summit</strong> is an international
+  conference, which brings together people from the academic and commercial world developing MT and users of MT systems.
+The conference overviews state-of-the-art technologies in MT, its major contemporary trends, and practical applications.
+The MT Summit 2025  took place in Geneva, Switzerland from 23 June to 27 June, 2025.
 name: MT Summit 2025
 id: mt-summit-2025